Higher Laminations and Affine Buildings: Laminations for the space

 We now return to a proof the theorem.
 Suppose we have two positive configurations of points $p_1, p_2, \dots, p_n$ and $q_1, q_2, \dots, q_n$ that under some (and hence any) triangulation of an $n$-gon have the same coordinates.
 We wish to show that they are equivalent.

-First observe that the distance between any two points $p_i$ and $p_j$ is the same as the distance between the corresponding points $q_i$ and $q_j$ by virtue of the coordinates of the configurations being the same.
+First observe that the distance between any two points $p_i$ and $p_j$ is the same as the distance between the corresponding points $q_i$ and $q_j$ by virtue of the coordinates of the configurations being the same--recall that the edge functions give the distances between points in a configuration.
 In particular, the distance between $p_i$ and $p_{i+1}$ is the same as the distance between $q_i$ and $q_{i+1}$.
-Then choosing any geodesic between $p_i$ and $p_{i+1}$, we can choose the corresponding geodesic between $q_i$ and $q_{i+1}$, and if we like, we may extend the configurations $p_1, p_2, \dots, p_n$ and $q_1, q_2, \dots, q_n$ by adding points along the geodesics.
-Assume we had done this to begin with, and that the result was $p_1, p_2, \dots, p_n$ and $q_1, q_2, \dots, q_n$.
+Then choosing any geodesic between $p_i$ and $p_{i+1}$, we can choose the corresponding geodesic between $q_i$ and $q_{i+1}$, and if we like, we may extend the positive configurations $p_1, p_2, \dots, p_n$ and $q_1, q_2, \dots, q_n$ by adding points along the geodesics to form a perimeter.
+Assume we had done this to begin with, and that the result was that we had two configurations of points in the affine building $p_1, p_2, \dots, p_n$ and $q_1, q_2, \dots, q_n$ that were both perimeters.